It came to me unexpectedly–A gift I never expected.

 *…to them — and to me.

-- That He HAD come to rise up and free us from foreign rule: The rule of Sin.
+- That His purpose in coming was to rise up and free us from foreign rule: The rule of Sin.
 Unrighteousness.

 So completely foreign to Him.
 But imprisoning our hearts.